hanami/site/content/guides/rom/v5.0/getting-started/installation.md

 |Event Store|`gem install rom-event_store`|
 |RethinkDB|`gem install rom-rethinkdb`| - |

-^INFO
+> [!TIP]
-#### How to choose an adapter?

-The most popular adapter is `rom-sql`, but some projects connect to an HTTP API, or need the expandability of MongoDB and CouchDB.
+> **How to choose an adapter?** The most popular adapter is rom-sql, but some projects connect to an HTTP API, or need the expandability of MongoDB and CouchDB.
 It's up to you to choose the appropriate solution for your application's needs.
-^

 ## Install rom